ConvincibleMedia/jekyll-relationships/readme.md

 	In `products` documents, this would find links to `categories` at `links.categories_links` and links to `tags` at `links.tags_links`.
 * `foreign` can be an array of frontmatter locations where references will be read.
 These will all be accumulated.

+### Output

+Relationships are read from the keys you give, and processed.
+Processing may modify the relationships, add/removing some.
+This will be written back into the frontmatter at the first location defined in `foreign`.
+However, if you want to leave this alone, a separate key `output` gives the frontmatter location where you want the final set of relationships to be written.

 ### Base